Arachni/arachni/README.md

 are seamlessly handled by Arachni.

 Finally, Arachni yields great performance due to its asynchronous HTTP  model (courtesy of Typhoeus).
+Thus, you'll only be limited by the responsivenes of the server under audit and your available bandwidth.

-The project aims to:
+The project offers:

-**1 Provide a stable and efficient framework**<br/>
+**1 A stable and efficient framework**<br/>

-Developers should be allowed to easily and quickly create and deploy modules with the minimum amount of restrictions imposed upon them, while provided with the necessary infrastructure to accomplish their goals.<br/>
+Module and report writers are allowed to easily and quickly create and deploy modules with the minimum amount of restrictions imposed upon them, while provided with the necessary infrastructure to accomplish their goals.<br/>
-Module writers should be able to take full advantage of the Ruby language under a unified framework that will increase their productivity without stifling them or complicating their tasks.<br/>
+Furthermore, they are encouraged to take full advantage of the Ruby language under a unified framework that will increase their productivity without stifling them or complicating their tasks.<br/>
-Basically, give them the right tools for the job and get the hell out of their way.
+Basically, Arachni gives you the right tools for the job and gets the hell out of your way.

-**2 Be simple**<br/>
+**2 Simplicity**<br/>
-Well, not simple in general...some parts of the framework are fairly complex.<br/>
+Although some parts of the Framework are fairly complex you will never have to deal them directly.<br/>
-However, the module and report APIs are very similar and very simple.<br/>
+From a user's or a module developer's point of view everything appears simple and straight-forward all the while retaining and providing power, performance and flexibility.

-There are only a couple of rules you should follow:
+There are only a couple of rules a developer needs to follow:

 - Implement an abstract class
-- Do your thing
+- Do his thing

-That's pretty much all...
+That's pretty much all you are expected and need to do...

-**3 Be developer and user friendly**<br/>
-Users should be able to make the most out of Arachni without being confused or overwhelmed.<br/>
-Developers unfamiliar with the framework should be able to write working modules and reports immediately after a small glance at an existing one.
+A glance at an existing report or module will be all you need to get you going.

+Users just need to take a look at the help output and they are good to go!

 Feature List
 ------------